ssmanji89/halopsa-workflows-mcp/README.md

 - `warn`: Log errors and warnings
 - `info`: Log errors, warnings, and informational messages (default)
 - `debug`: Log all messages including debug information

-## TypeScript Definitions

-The server includes TypeScript definitions for HaloPSA workflow objects, making it easier to work with the API responses in a typed environment.

 ## Contributing